jshafto/ajax-project-starter/README.md

 # Catstagram
 This project was completed as part of the App Academy curriculum.
-Implementation by Juliet Shafto and .
+Implementation by Juliet Shafto and Bonnie Hardie.

 ## Project description
 The goal of this project is to build a website called Catstagram, with the following features: